PapenfussLab/proteindj/README.md

 bash scripts/download_models.sh
 ```

-Apptainer will automatically fetch containers as needed during the Nextflow run and cache them locally.
+Apptainer will automatically fetch containers as needed during the Nextflow run and cache them locally to the location specified by the environment variable `NXF_APPTAINER_CACHEDIR`.
 If you would like to build containers locally, you can follow our [Installation Guide](docs/installation.md).

 ## Using ProteinDJ <a name="execution"></a>